Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-view-host-information.markdown

 *Description:*

-Lists all Operating System Statistics for a host machine.
+Lists several operating system statistics for a specific host machine, such as free physical memory, memory used, and free swap space.

 *Input Example:*